wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_outboundExternalService`
     </td>
     <td markdown="span">
-      This span tag helps you identify the direction of the tracing traffic when a service in your application sends requests to an external service.
+      Identifies the direction of the tracing traffic when a service in your application sends requests to an external service.
       <br/>For example, the `printing` service sends requests to an external Azure service.
 Wavefront now has spans that show this data.
-Add the `_outboundExternalService` to the existing spans to show that the `printing` service is sending requests to the external Azure service.
+Add `_outboundExternalService` to the existing spans to show that the `printing` service is sending requests to the external Azure service.
       <br/>![TO BE ADDED](images/)
     </td>
   </tr>